jimmyoxes/Impact-of-Natural-Disasters-on-the-SP500-using-LSTM/README.md

 This repository contains a comprehensive project that analyzes the impact of natural disasters on the S&P 500 stock market between 2010 and 2020.
 The project involves data merging, preprocessing, normalization, and the development of a predictive model using LSTM networks.

 ## Datasets
+3 datasets are merged together
-S&P 500 Dataset
+First is S&P 500 Dataset
 	Description: Contains data on 496 companies from the S&P 500 index.
-  Columns: 45 columns including stock prices, volume, sector information, etc.
+  Columns: 45 columns including disaster type, disaster group, Origin, etc.
 	Date Range: 2010 to 2020.
+ Second The dataset  of how each stock represented by the symbol did on the market.
+7 Columns include High, Low, Volume; merged with the date with the first dataset.
+ Third dataset is made of 16 columns which consist of  the stock market price, weight, sector of the company, indusrty etc. It is then merged woth the 2 datasets via the column symbol.

 ### Natural Disasters Dataset
   Description: Contains data on various natural disasters globally.